PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

 .. function:: setApiUrl(url)

-    The function that will set the Analytics HTTP API URL endpoint.
+    The function that will set the Analytic's HTTP API URL endpoint.
 Usually the root directory of analytics.

-    :param string url: **Required** Path to Analytics HTTP API URL
+    :param string url: **Required** Path to Analytic's HTTP API URL

 .. function:: getPiwikUrl()

-    The function that will return the Analytics server URL.
+    The function that will return the Analytic's server URL.

 .. function:: getCurrentUrl()

-    This function that will return the current URL of the page.
+    The function that will return the current URL of the page.
 The custom URL will be returned if set.

 .. function:: discardHashTag(enableFilter)